magerags/magerags/README.md

-- 👋 Hi, I’m Tom and I'm a Full Stack Developer
+- 👋 Hi, I’m Tom and I'm a Full Stack Developer at Andersen EV
 - 👀 I’m interested in EVERYTHING
 - 🌱 I’m currently learning React with Next.js
 - 📫 Reach me at tomwhittle@hey.com